Skip to content

 Filters

 News Pulse runs every potential mint through a chain of filters.
-Failed filters mean no alert — and for the auto-trader, no trade.
+Failed filters mean no alert — or, for some filters, alert-but-no-trade.

 Address must end in pump.
 Non-pump.fun mints (Raydium-direct, launchlab, PumpSwap) have different MC math and pump.fun’s API can return junk values for them.